MissingCore/Music/README.md

 There are 2 methods of installing this app:

-1. Download the APK for your device from a release found in ["Releases" tab](https://github.com/MissingCore/Music/releases).
+1. Download the APK for your device from a release found in the ["Releases" tab](https://github.com/MissingCore/Music/releases).

-2. Download the app from the Google Play Store **(waiting for v1.0.0 release)**.
+2. Download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=com.cyanchill.missingcore.music).

 > [!IMPORTANT]
 > The APK & Play Store version of the apps **aren't compatible** as:
 >
 > - The APK is signed with an upload key.
 > - The Play Store app is signed with a Google-generated app signing key via "Play App Signing".
+>
+> To transfer data over between versions, use the "Backup" feature found in the settings page in the app.

 # Build